Skip to content

 • Match/3: named groups, positional groups, no match

-• Auto-binding: ALLCAPS groups, trailing-underscore groups
+• Auto-binding: ALLCAPS groups, leading-underscore groups

 • Search/2,3: unanchored search, group extraction